 In common with many Church of Scotland congregations, London Road celebrate a formal service of Holy Communion four times a year.
 These are slightly longer than normal services and take place on the last Sunday of January, April, June and October.
 There is usually a short service of Communion after the main service on the last Sunday of other months.
 All are welcome at God’s table.

 On all other Sundays, tea and coffee are served in the halls after the service.
 The halls are accessible from Easter Road, and via stairs or chairlift from the church.

 We are always delighted to have children around.
 Busy-bags can be borrowed from the main entrance to help entertain them.

 The Young Church meet on most Sundays between October and June.
 The children sit near the front of the church until the end of the second hymn and then go down to the halls for games, songs and stories.
 We also have occasional All Age services designed for the whole church family to worship together.
 Check the calendar opposite to see if one's coming up.
 During the summer months, services generally tend to be more informal.
 (Note: The Young Church do not meet on the Sundays of the quarterly Communion services.)

 A crèche room is available for younger children.
 Handily, it's reached by going down the stairs at the front of the church where everyone can see you.
 Nonetheless, parents are encouraged to bring babies and toddlers in and out of the service as the need arises.
 Head towards the doors at the front, looking harassed, and someone will show you the way.

-We are currently without a minister but if you are looking for information on baptisms, weddings or funerals or would like to speak in confidence about something which is troubling you, please contact our minister, Rev. Sigrid Marten, using the details at the side of the page and someone will be in touch.
+We are currently without a minister but if you are looking for information on baptisms, weddings or funerals or would like to speak in confidence about something which is troubling you, please use the contact details at the side of the page and someone will be in touch.